UAce/UAce.github.io/_posts/2021-04-13-how-to-setup-ambassador-edge-stack-s-automatic-tls-with-acme.md

 #### Create a Certificate resource
 > A Certificate is a namespaced resource that specifies fields that are used to generated certificate signing requests which are then fulfilled by the issuer type you have referenced.
 Certificates specify which issuer they want to obtain the certificate from by specifying the certificate.spec.issuerRef field.

+Once the Issuer is ready, you can create a Certificate resource which will send a request to issue a new certificate.

 ```YAML
 ---
 apiVersion: cert-manager.io/v1alpha2